CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: An intermezzo on product systems over monoids, units, and CP-semigroups

+\item Are there nonabelian examples?
+This question has been answered by Levy \cite{Lev20p} in the affirmative sense.
+(In \cite[Section 2.2]{Lev20p} he exhibits an example of a nonabelian monoid which is even totally ordered.
+That paper also contains a discussion on various constraints that a total order imposes on the structure of a monoid.)

 \item Are there monoids $\bS$ such that the $\bJ_t$ are directed which are not totally directed and cancellative?
-(This would simplify quite a bit the hypothesis of quite a number of theorems, later on.)
+(If the answer was no, this would simplify quite a bit the hypothesis of quite a number of theorems, later on.)

 \end{itemize}